vostsoldier/onlinestore/stuff_to_do.md

 *** READ THIS ***
 MAKE THESE CHANGES!!!
 IT IS IN ORDER OF PRIORITY
--Make checkout drop down better looking + spaced out -Make the home button actaully work
+-Fix shopping cart - Make it so that it expands
--Create media - so that it works on the phone
+-FIX MEDIA BUGS - footer should be in the bottom and top should be spaced out...
 -Fill empty space with something and make bigger font -Create about page?